labsyspharm/vae-paper/README.md

 ---

 ## Downloading input data files
  To re-run the Jupyter notebooks, [input data](s3://lsp-public-data/baker-2025-vae/) must first be downloaded from our public Amazon S3 bucket.
 This can be done by running the `download.py` script located the `src` folder.
-In addition to the required input data, this script will also download a folder containing precomputed output files as a reference (`output_precomputed`):
+In addition to the required input data, this script will also download a folder containing precomputed output files as a reference (`output_reference`):
 ```bash
 # from the top level directory
 python src/download.py

 ```
- Note: ~335GB of storage space is required to download the complete file set.
+ Note: ~313GB of storage space is required to download the complete file set.

  To re-run any of the notebooks in Jupyter Lab, double click on a .ipynb file at the left of the screen and the notebook will open at the right.
 Next, click the double-arrow button at the top of the notebook to restart the kernel and run all cells.
 Notebook output will be saved to a folder called `output` at the top level of the repository.